-- 1. Receipt by the Institute of third-party export controlled information which requires that appropriate measures be taken to ensure that the information is properly safeguarded.
-Under certain conditions, the disclosure of specific information and the provision of specific types of services to foreign persons (non-U.S. citizens, non-legal permanent residents, or non-U.S. legal entities) inside the United States ("deemed exports"); - 2.
-Travel abroad: Engaging in specific activities with persons and entities abroad, even if the information relied upon is publicly available; - 3.
-The export of controlled items and information outside the United States including: controlled hardware, software and technology; and - 4.
+- Receipt by Caltech of third-party export controlled information which requires that appropriate measures be taken to ensure that the information is properly safeguarded.
+Under certain conditions, the disclosure of specific information and the provision of specific types of services to foreign persons (non-U.S. citizens, non-legal permanent residents, or non-U.S. legal entities) inside the United States ("deemed exports"); - Travel abroad: Engaging in specific activities with persons and entities abroad, even if the information relied upon is publicly available: - The export of controlled items and information outside the United States including: controlled hardware, software and technology; and - 4.
 Financial transactions or other dealings involving prohibited parties or sanctioned countries.